 How to build a Tron Ducati doppelganger

-For those interested in recreating a Ducati identical to Sam’s Sport 1000 there are a few basic modifications required.
-These include the removal of the indicators, although I’d recommend swapping them for something more discreet such as a set of the tiny Motorgadget M-Blaze pins.
-The rear end has received a tail tidy kit which replaces the unsightly factory rear fender and light cluster with an LED light strip like those available from Corse Dynamics.
-The wheels are wrapped in ContiRace Attack Rain rubber, presumably because every road in the movie was hosed down prior to shooting and the gas cylinders of the rear Ohlins shocks have been painted black.
+For those interested in recreating a motorcycle identical to Sam’s Ducati Sport 1000 there are a few basic modifications required.
+For starters, they removed the indicators from the bike.
+While this may look great I’d recommend swapping them for something more discreet such as a set of the tiny Motorgadget M-Blaze pins.
+The Ducati’s rear end has been fit with a tail tidy kit which replaces the bulky factory fender and light cluster with an LED light strip like those available from Corse Dynamics.
+The wheels are wrapped in ContiRace Attack Rain rubber, presumably because every road in the movie is wet and the gas cylinders on the Ohlins shocks have been painted black.

-Those with a keen eye will also note that the bike’s appearance changes later in the film when Sam returns to the real world with his “isomorphic algorithm” girlfriend, Quora.
-In the movies final scene (spoiler alert) we see the pair both get onto the Ducati and ride off through the streets of Vancouver.
+Those with a keen eye will also note that the bike’s appearance changes later in the film.
+When Sam returns to the real world with his “isomorphic algorithm” girlfriend Quora, (spoiler alert) we see the pair get onto his Ducati and ride off through the streets of Vancouver.
 The big difference you’ll notice is the change to the seat.
 The term ‘Biposto’ refers to the rear cowl (a black plastic shell) which can be easily removed to reveal the rear half of the seat.
-This transforms the bike from a single seat to a two-up, allowing a pillion passenger to jump onboard, just like in the final scene of the film.
+This transforms the bike from a single seat to a two-up, allowing a pillion passenger to jump on board, just like in the final scene of the film.

 How much does a Ducati Sport 1000 cost?